 Write an equation of the line that goes through (4, 0) and is parallel to the line

 -x + 2y = 12.
 Explain.

 This question is more challenging.
 The student has to understand that parallel slopes are equivalent, but he or she also has to determine the slope of the original line from a standard form equation.
 In addition, no grid is provided so a student would either have to show intuition by creating his or her own or choose to solve the problem algebraically.

 Also, I got this question from our textbook.
 At the end of each chapter, the teacher edition lists questions based on difficulty level.
 The question above was listed in the “advanced” list.
 Based on this, as well as the other factors mentioned, I believe a student can show advanced understanding of the concept in this question.

 1 Mastery Level Question

-Here is the mastery level question for Equations of Parallel & Perpendicular Lines.
+Here is an example of a mastery level question for Equations of Parallel & Perpendicular Lines.